openshift/microshift/docs/known-issues.md

 This a [known issue](https://bugzilla.redhat.com/show_bug.cgi?id=1912236#c30) on RHEL 8.4 and will be resolved in 8.5.

-In order to work on RHEL 8.4, you may disable the networkManager and reboot to resolve this issue.
+In order to work on RHEL 8.4, you may disable the NetworkManager and reboot to resolve this issue.

-Eg:
+Example:

 ```sh
 systemctl disable nm-cloud-setup.service nm-cloud-setup.timer
 reboot
 ```

-You can find the details of this EC2 networkManage issue tracked at [issue](https://gitlab.freedesktop.org/NetworkManager/NetworkManager/-/issues/740).
+You can find the details of this EC2 NetworkManager issue tracked at [issue](https://gitlab.freedesktop.org/NetworkManager/NetworkManager/-/issues/740).

-### Openshift pods restarts on `CrashLoopBackOff`
+### OpenShift pods restarts on `CrashLoopBackOff`

-A few minutes after `microshift` started, openshift pods fall into `CrashLoopBackOff`.
+A few minutes after `microshift` started, OpenShift pods fall into `CrashLoopBackOff`.

 If you check up the `journalctl |grep iptables`, you may see the following: